Every Woodworker Needs A Portable Electric Drill

 - Trying to drill in concrete with a standard Power drill and a masonry bit can be almost impossible.

-The hammer action in the electric drill is a vibrating mechanical impact that feels like buzzing as you apply pressure to the drill against the masonry etc… it works like a miniature jack-hammer.
+The hammer action in the electric drill is a vibrating mechanical impact that feels like buzzing.
+As you press the drill bit against masonry etc. it works like a miniature jack-hammer.

-When driving screws I prefer a Cordless drill because the variability of speed and the torque control settings make driving screws much easier.
+When driving screws, I prefer a Cordless drill because the variability of speed and the torque control settings make driving screws much more manageable.